Skip to main content

 🧰 Skills

-Skills are one of the two sources Agent Codemode uses to generate programmatic tools (the other being MCP Tools).
+Skills are one of the two sources Agent Codemode uses to generate programmatic tools (the other being MCP Servers).

 Skills are reusable code patterns that compose MCP tools to accomplish specific tasks.
 They allow agents to build up a toolbox of higher-level operations.
 Agent Codemode integrates with the agent-skills package for comprehensive skill management.